10 Hidden Features of the Microsoft Word App on iPhone and Mac

 Getting Word running and signed in the right way

 Download is the easy part.
-Open the App Store, search Microsoft Word, and install it.
+On an iPhone, open the App Store, search Microsoft Word, and install it.
+You will need iOS 16 or later, which covers most phones still in daily use.
 On a Mac you grab it the same way through the Mac App Store.
 The step people skip is signing in.
-Without a free Microsoft account you can read documents but not edit them past a certain point, and on larger screens you hit a wall fast.
-In our testing the smoothest path was signing in once with a personal Microsoft account, which unlocked editing on the phone and synced every file we opened.
+Without a free Microsoft account you can open and read documents, but editing is blocked past the most basic actions, and on larger screens you hit that wall fast.
+In our testing the smoothest path was signing in once with a personal Microsoft account, which switched the phone into full editing mode and synced every file we opened to OneDrive.

 The features that actually earn their keep